jaantollander/Principles-of-Algorithmic-Techniques/assignment2/assignment2.md

 ---

 The lecture hall allocation problem can be solved using *interval scheduling*.
 Interval scheduling aims to partition intervals into sets of non-overlapping intervals.
-An optimal algorithm partitions them into minimum number of sets.
-An algorithm that can solve the interval scheduling problem optimally is a greedy algorithm called *earlist deadline first*, which is greedy in sense that it find the optimal solution by always choosing candidates by the smallest ending time,i.e, deadline. [@algorithm_design, ch.
+An optimal algorithm partitions them into the minimum number of sets.
+An algorithm that can solve the interval scheduling problem optimally is a greedy algorithm called *earliest deadline first*, which is greedy in the sense that it finds the optimal solution by always choosing candidates by the smallest ending time,i.e, deadline. [@algorithm_design, ch.
 4.1]

 ---